Mahe94/mahe94.github.io/_projects/2_project.md

 Why should ciphertexts be incompressible?

-In many modern settings—such as cloud storage, secure outsourcing, and large-scale data systems—compression plays a central role.
-If encrypted data could be significantly compressed, this may reveal hidden structure or redundancy, potentially weakening security guarantees.
+In many modern settings—such as cloud storage, secure outsourcing, distributed backup systems, and large-scale data management—compression is a natural and powerful tool.
+Data is often compressed to reduce storage costs, transmission time, or bandwidth usage.

+For encrypted data, however, compression raises a subtle security question.
+Suppose an adversary obtains a ciphertext today, but does not yet know the secret key.
+If the adversary can compress the ciphertext into a much shorter string while preserving enough information for future decryption, then it may store only this compressed version.
+Later, if the secret key is leaked, stolen, or otherwise compromised, the adversary may still be able to recover the original message from the compressed ciphertext.

+Incompressible cryptography is designed to rule out precisely this kind of attack.
+It asks for encryption schemes where ciphertexts cannot be meaningfully compressed before key compromise.
+Even if the secret key is revealed after the compression takes place, the compressed ciphertext should not retain enough information to recover the encrypted message.

-More fundamentally, incompressibility captures a deeper question:
+More fundamentally, incompressibility captures the following question:

-> Can we design encryption schemes whose outputs behave like *truly random objects* not only statistically, but also structurally?
+> Can we design encryption schemes whose ciphertexts remain secure even against adversaries who first compress the ciphertext and only later obtain the secret key?

-This connects cryptography with ideas from information theory, complexity theory, and coding theory.
+This perspective is different from standard encryption security.
+Standard secrecy usually protects the message as long as the secret key remains hidden.
+Incompressibility asks for a stronger, post-compromise guarantee: the ciphertext should be so information-rich, or structurally resistant to compression, that an adversary must essentially store the whole ciphertext in order to benefit from a future key leakage.

 ## Core Ideas